ABC’s of Business Cycle Theory

 Austrians believe this output gap is an illusion.
 Those resources and workers cannot be put back to work until an entrepreneurial “discovery process” finds new patterns of specialization and trade for them to engage in.
 If the boom was in construction, it will take time to re-train construction workers and project managers to fit into new industries.
 Cranes and cement mixers may not have immediate uses at all, and simply need to be written off as bad assets.

 “The Austrians probably have a point about the time that it takes to shift resources from one sector to another.
 If we had another million health care professionals, they’d pretty much be employed now.
 Even before health care reform, there were shortages of workers.”

-DeLong has written why this explanation does not seem to hold up:
+DeLong replied with why he believes this explanation does not hold up:

 But it now looks as though this recession is going to raise unemployment by an average of 4% for 3 years — 20 times as great as the overinvestment-and-sectoral-shift Hayekian story says.